gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 * The error method, `err`
 * I also added a new category which was the debug method, `debug`

-I am not going to describe each method in details here but you can read more about them in the documentation of the project that you can found on the [project's GitHub repository](https://github.com/gruvw/printbetter).
+(I am not going to describe each method here but you can read more about them in the documentation of the project that you can found on the [project's GitHub repository](https://github.com/gruvw/printbetter).)

 ### Customisation

+I wanted my package to be as customizable as possible.
+In order to let the users customise the package, I created the following methods:

+1. Customise the printing prefix the way they want, `custom_PRINTPREFIXFORMAT`
+2. Customise the logging prefix the way they want, `custom_LOGFORMAT`
+3. Disabling or enabling the printing on the console, `disable_PRINTOUT` `enable_PRINTOUT`
+4. Disabling or enabling the record of the statements on a log file, `disable_LOGFILE` `enable_LOGFILE`
+5. Modify the directory where the log files will be save, `custom_LOGPATH`

+(I am not going to describe each method here but you can read more about them in the documentation of the project that you can found on the [project's GitHub repository](https://github.com/gruvw/printbetter).)

 ### Documentation

 ### The name

 ## Publishing

+Even thought I read all the explanations detail in the article (see [PyPi](#pypi)) about publishing my package to PyPi I ran into multiple difficulties durning this process.

 ## Conclusion